Chinese Company's Flawed Vaccines Draw Anger And A Criminal Inquiry

 The DPT recall also included another company, the Wuhan Institute of Biological Products — a subsidiary of the state-owned China National Pharmaceutical Group — which produced even more of the bad doses.
 As China Daily reported last November, the Wuhan firm sent more than 400,000 DPT doses to city and provincial governments that were then recalled.

-As for the potential effects of the bad DPT vaccine, the state-run China News Service quotes a medical website saying that while the vaccine shouldn't pose a safety threat in itself, it "will reduce the expected immune effects."
+As for the potential effects of the bad DPT vaccine, the state-run China News Service quotes a medical website as saying that while the vaccine shouldn't pose a safety threat in itself, it "will reduce the expected immune effects."

 A plan to inoculate the infants again was made in February, CNS says.